 b) Changes of cycle times

-• Evaluate the best way the garment should be processed, whether it should be inside-out or right-side-out, the fly buttoned or not buttoned, etc. Care should be taken if the garments are turned right-side-out when they are still wet.
+c) Changes in temperature during the washing or drying cycles - Evaluate the best way the garment should be processed, whether it should be inside-out or right-side-out, the fly buttoned or not buttoned, etc. Care should be taken if the garments are turned right-side-out when they are still wet.
 Extra moisture in the garments can cause excessive whipping of the bottom hem seam causing excessive

 damage.